zuhlke/ah-poc-papi-springboot-archetype/ux-interview-task.md

 - They want a `POST` resource at the url path `/activate-credit-card`.

-- They will pass json in the format for example `{"credit-card-number": "1234 5678 9101 1213"}` in the request body (including the spaces between the numbers).
+- They will pass json in the format like `{"credit-card-number": "1234 5678 9101 1213"}` in the request body (including the spaces between the numbers).

 - They need you to send a `POST` request with the last 5 digits of the card in the request body to a backend API that hasn't even been written yet!
-  - They know that the request url will be `http://bank.apis.creditcardactivation/lastfive` and that the json format you will need to provide in the request body will be for example `{"lastfive": "11213"}`.
+  - They know that the request url will be `http://bank.apis.creditcardactivation/lastfive` and that the json format you will need to provide in the request body will be like `{"lastfive": "11213"}`.
-  - The response from this backend service will be json in the format for example `{"activation-token": "YFam2FvBp9gt"}` and status code 200.
+  - The response from this backend service will be json in a format like `{"activation-token": "YFam2FvBp9gt"}` and status code 200.
-  - Having got this token, you need to return it back to your client in a response with a json response body of the format for example `{"token": "ACTIVATION-YFam2FvBp9gt"}`.
+  - Having got this token, you need to prepend the string "ACTIVATION" and return it back to your client in a response with a response body of json format like `{"token": "ACTIVATION-YFam2FvBp9gt"}`.
 The status code you return should be 201.

 ### Here is an example of how it should work.